Last plans to reopen Pinellas County – Up News Info Tampa

 • Pools in hotels, motels, homeowners associations, apartment complexes, and long-term care facilities are limited to 50 percent of the maximum established bath load.
 Homeowners and operators must comply with CDC guidelines for social distancing and sanitation.

-• Daycare playgrounds may reopen with CDC's social distancing and sanitation requirements.
+• Daycare playgrounds can be reopened with CDC social distancing and sanitation requirements.
 However, facilities must continue to comply with the state order requiring social distancing and not groups larger than 10.
 Play equipment used by one group of children must be cleaned and disinfected before it is used by another group of children.

 • Public beach visitors must adhere to CDC guidelines for social distancing.
 Groups of more than 10 are prohibited, and people who do not belong to the same family must stay at least 6 feet away.

 • Public beach toilets must comply with CDC guidelines for cleaning and disinfection.
-The concessions, which include the snack bar and kayak and chair rentals, will remain closed pending a new direction from the state regarding non-essential business.
+The concessions, which include the snack bar and kayak and chair rentals, will remain closed pending a new state address regarding nonessential business.

 • Sand Key Park, Fort De Soto Park and all Fred Howard Park will reopen with the beaches.
 Honeymoon Island and Caladesi Island State Parks will remain closed until the state reopens them.